spotlightpa/poor-richard/content/news/2024-11-15-SPLUNDATCOURT.md

 {{<embed/newsletter>}}

 The GOP lawsuit names Philadelphia, Bucks, and Centre counties as having opted to count the undated and misdated ballots.
+Centre County Administrator John Franek said that the county did not count any undated ballots but that officials counted three challenged ballots that had issues with how the date was filled out.

 At least one other county, Montgomery, has also confirmed it is counting them, after its board of elections voted 2-1 to approve the move Thursday.

 “The issue for us is, and the reason that I&#39;m voting yes, is because we’re talking about constitutional rights,” said Neil Makhija, chair of the Montgomery County Board of Elections, at Thursday’s meeting.
 “I cannot take an action to throw out someone&#39;s ballot that is validly cast otherwise over an issue that … we know is immaterial.”